 - Access to Private Coaching with Master Coaches

-Tenure-track and tenured faculty members learn how to:
+Tenure-track faculty members learn how to:

 - Start the term with an achievable set of personal and professional goals as well as a realistic plan to meet them

 - Develop a consistent, healthy and sustainable daily writing routine

 - Move forward in developing the publication profile that will exceed your institution’s promotion criteria

 - Align your time with your institution’s priorities and your personal values

 - Master best practices in academic time management

 - Identify your resistance and develop a set of strategies to move through it

 - Participate in an intensely supportive community that processes day-to-day challenges, pushes individuals when they need it, and celebrates members’ successes as they occur